xprt64/dudulina/docs/QueryingAnAggregate.md

 We all like to have our domain code well structured by the bounded context and with clear aggregates boundaries.
 But, there is a application component that forces us to cross those boundaries: the  UI.
-The UI wants to show to the user in a single page (i.e. the home page of our web based application) all kinds of informations, from multiple bounded contexts and multiple readmodels.
+The UI wants to show to the user in a single page (i.e. the home page of our web based application) all kinds of informations, from multiple bounded contexts and multiple ReadModels.
 We don't like that, it makes us feel like we haven't identified correctly the boundaries which is the nightmare of the DDD side of me :)

 There is another feature that the UI wants that seem to force us break one golden rules of DDD: **do not interogate the Aggregate!**.
 Where do we need this?
 Well, the UI wants to show to the user that a particular command would not succed in the current system state.
-One example is to disable a button if an aggregate is in a state that won't permit a particular command.
+One example is to disable a button if an Aggregate is in a state that won't permit a particular command.

 ## How
 We can do this in two ways: